daattali/beautiful-jekyll/README.md

 If you find anything wrong or would like to contribute in any way, feel free to create a pull request/open an issue/send me a message.
 Any comments are welcome!

 Thank you to [all contributors](https://github.com/daattali/beautiful-jekyll/graphs/contributors).
-Special thanks to  [@OCram85](https://github.com/OCram85) for contributing multiple times as well as helping with discussions.
+Special thanks to  [@OCram85](https://github.com/OCram85) and [@abelcheung](https://github.com/abelcheung) for contributing multiple times as well as helping with discussions.

 If you do fork or clone this project to use as a template for your site, I would appreciate if you keep the link in the footer to this project.
 I've noticed that several people who forked this repo removed the attribution and I would prefer to get the recognition if you do use this :)